CarlosClarke/Udacity-Data-Analyst-Nanodegree/README.md

 * **Relational Data Models**
 This topic provides insight into the significance of data modeling, exploring the advantages and limitations of relational databases, and active engagement in creating schemas and tables within the Postgres environment.

+**Data Wrangling**
+Project: Wrangle and Analyze Data
+* **Intro to Data Wrangling**
+Recognize each stage of the data wrangling process, encompassing gathering, assessing, and cleaning, by navigating through a concise walkthrough of the entire procedure.
+* **Gathering Data**
+Collect data from diverse sources and an array of file formats using Python.
+* **Assessing Data**
+Examine data for both quality and tidiness concerns through visual inspection and programmatically using pandas in Python.
+* **Cleaning Data**
+Utilize pandas in Python to rectify the identified quality and tidiness issues during the data assessment phase.

+**Data Visualization**
+Project: Build Data Dashboards
+* **Data Visualization Fundamentals**
+This topic covers the skills to assess the quality of data visualizations and construct high-quality visuals.
+The foundational aspects of data dashboards are covered.
+* **Design Principles**
+Theres' a need to apply optimal design practices and select the most suitable chart for specific situations, ensuring effective visualization implementation.
+* **Creating Visualizations in Tableau**
+This topic goes through the process of constructing data visualizations in Tableau.
+The lesson covers the utilization of data hierarchies, filters, groups, sets, and calculated fields, along with the creation of map-based visualizations in Tableau.
+* **Telling Stories with Tableau**
+Providing proficiencies in constructing interactive Tableau dashboards and mastering the art of narrating impactful stories through data visualization.

+**R Programming (From Programming for Data Science)**
+Project: Explore Bikeshare Data - R
+* **Intro to R**
+This topic explores the factors contributing to the widespread popularity of R in the realm of data analysis.
+* **Syntax & Data Types**
+In this section, acquire a comprehensive understanding of interacting with the R interpreter and getting accustomed to the various data types accessible in R.
+* **Control Flow & Functions**
+Cover fundamental programming concepts in the R syntax.
+Explore topics such as control flow, loops, and functions to build a strong foundation in programming with R.
+* **Data Visualizations & EDA**
+Dive into the practical aspects of creating plots in R. Experience the power of R to craft impressive visualizations with just a few lines of code.